wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 * [Rest Repositories](http://projects.spring.io/spring-data-rest/): Allows you to expose your JPA repositories as REST endpoints
 * [Web](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-starters/spring-boot-starter-web/pom.xml): Spring MVC with Jackson (for JSON), Hibernate Validator, and embedded Tomcat

-{% img blog/angular-spring-boot/start.spring.png alt:"start.spring.io" width:"800" %}
+{% img blog/angular-spring-boot/start.spring.png alt:"start.spring.io" width:"800" %}{: .center-image }

 If you like the command-line better, you can use the following command to download a `demo.zip` file with [HTTPie](https://httpie.org/).